mabrewster/Career-Plan-Vision-Board/README.md

         <p>1.
 Upload an image for each section.<br>
            2. Add a caption or explanation.<br>
            3. Navigate using Next/Previous.<br>
-           4. On the last page, click "Download as PDF" to save your work.</p>
+           4. On the last page, click "Open PDF in New Tab" to view and print your work.</p>
     </div>
 </div>